HaydenDekker/website-imager-scheduler/README.md

 ### Mock Image Interface for Integration Testing
 Use the profile "mock_image_if" and set the properties to instruct the image interface to respond to all requests using a static image.

+# Deploy

+## AWS
+Codebuild - Create a pipeline.
+Use the buildspec.yml provided in the root to build this application.